Froodooo/froodooo.github.io/_posts/2021-07-27-ask-more-than-you-tell.md

   - Manager
 ---

-The best managers ask more than they tell.
+The best coaches and managers ask more than they tell.

 The start of my new role as a development coach was a dive into unknown territory.
 I went from building things to coaching others to build things to the best of their abilities.